DataDog/documentation/content/en/logs/guide/correlate-your-full-stack-data.md

 Correlating your logs also eases [aggressive sampling strategy consistent sampling based on Trace ID][2] without losing entity-level consistency.

-This guide walks you through the steps you should take to correlate your full stack for search purposes:
+This guide walks you through the steps you should take to correlate your full stack logs, traces and view:

 1. [Correlate your application logs](#correlate-your-application-logs)
 2. [Correlate your proxy logs](#correlate-your-proxy-logs)